DemaPy/simple-constructor/README.md

 -set the variables: ${text} ${link} ${prices} into HTML template -increment variables CTRL + ALT + I

+In order to use this prices you need to set

+xlsPath: "./data/xls/your folder name/" or "./data/xls/"
+productsOrdering: ["product name"]

+in file app.js

 ## PL: Aby zacząć, potrzebujesz

 -zainstalowac rozszerzenia do swojego VS CODE: Prettier, Increment Selection